Techieflo/SmartPay/README.md

-# assessment
+# SmartPay Authentication flow

-A new Flutter project.
+A new Flutter project integrating the UI of SmartPay and authethication logic.

 ## Getting Started